supabase-community/supabase-vscode-extension/README.md

 <img src="./src/assets/supabase-vscode.png" alt="preview" width="100%" style="border-radius: 8px">

-# Supabase CLI for Visual Studio Code
+# Supabase for Visual Studio Code

 Supercharge your productivity by integrating your local Supabase instance right into the editor.